rrnyquist/ebenezer/_Scripture/ESV/59_James.md

 Of his own will he brought us forth by the word of truth, that we should be a kind of firstfruits of his creatures. ^0118

-Know this, my beloved brothers : let every person be quick to hear, slow to speak, slow to anger; ^0119
+Know this, my beloved brothers: let every person be quick to hear, slow to speak, slow to anger; ^0119

-for the anger of man does not produce the righteousness of God. ^0120
+for the anger of man does not produce the righteousness that God requires. ^0120

 Therefore put away all filthiness and rampant wickedness and receive with meekness the implanted word, which is able to save your souls. ^0121